The IRS's Tax Whistleblower Statute, Rewards Program, Law and Policy - IRS Whistleblower

 Washington, D.C. — Miami, Florida

-Congress has taken another drastic step to help the IRS in its initiative to catch taxpayers who are paying fewer taxes than they actually owe to the government.
-This recent policy provides a substantial incentive to people to come forward and identify other persons, corporations and businesses, trusts, partnerships, or other entities that are underpaying their taxes in any way, be it as a result of fraud, aggressive or uncertain tax positions, or even simple mistakes.
+Congress has taken a drastic step to help the IRS in its initiative to catch taxpayers who are paying fewer taxes than they actually owe to the government.
+The IRS Whistleblower Rewards Program provides a substantial incentive to people to come forward and identify other persons, corporations and businesses, trusts, partnerships, or other entities that are underpaying their taxes in any way, be it as a result of fraud, aggressive or uncertain tax positions, or even simple mistakes.

-The incentive is an award to the person (or whistleblower) who comes forward to reveal an underpayment of tax to the IRS.
+By law, the incentive is a mandatory award to the person (or whistleblower) who comes forward to reveal an underpayment of tax to the IRS.
 The award can equal up to 30 percent of the amount of tax, interest, and penalties ultimately collected by the IRS.
 The IRS Whistleblower program, as enacted by the Tax Relief and Health Care Act of 2006 (P.L.
 109-432), places no cap on the dollar amount of the award, so the person who comes forward to identify a large underpayment of tax by another taxpayer stands to potentially collect millions of dollars of awards from the government for his or her efforts.

-The law may have changed but the IRS itself has not.
-There is an art to dealing with this federal agency.
+In addition to a strict set of procedures there is an art to dealing with the IRS.
 Our tax whistleblower attorneys can help increase the chances of you collecting a substantial reward.

 To discuss a potential IRS whistleblower claim in confidence, contact The Ferraro Law Firm.